ejbaran/docs-1/docs/features/transactions/offline_transactions.md

 from algosdk import encoding
 from algosdk import account

-# User declared accounts.
-The receiver is the TestNet faucet.
-sender = "YOUR_ACCOUNT_TO_SEND_FROM"
-receiver = "GD64YIY3TWGDMCNPP553DZPPR6LDUSFQOIJVFDPPXWEG3FVOJCCDBBHU5A"
+// User defined constants.
+The receiver is the TestNet faucet. sender = "YOUR_ACCOUNT_TO_SEND_FROM" receiver = "GD64YIY3TWGDMCNPP553DZPPR6LDUSFQOIJVFDPPXWEG3FVOJCCDBBHU5A"